 We’ve started preparing for the 2019 Festival!
 Please check back regularly for updates.

 The Central Pennsylvania Festival of the Arts is an art lover’s dream!
 Whether shopping for a unique gift, or looking for something for yourself, our Sidewalk Sale and Exhibition is the place to be.
 You’ll find over 300 of the country’s best artists selling a wide variety of fine art and fine craft.
-If you want to see artists at work, be sure to check out our Italian Street Paintings at their new location on Foster Avenue and our giant sand sculpture in Sidney Friedman Park.
+If you want to see artists at work, be sure to check out our Street Paintings at their new location on Foster Avenue and our giant sand sculpture in Sidney Friedman Park.
 Watch as our street painters and sand sculptor make magical creations–perfect backdrops for your Festival selfie.
 And finally, don’t miss our juried fine art gallery exhibition, Images 2019, or our banners hanging high in the air over South Allen Street!

 We present a wide variety of performances on both outdoor and indoor stages.
 Is there anything better than spending a lazy July evening on Old Main Lawn or in Sidney Friedman Park listening to some great music?
 Or do you prefer the high energy of the Allen Street Stage?
 Indoors, you can you can enjoy musical theatre, dance, and comedy in the State Theatre or the State College Presbyterian Church.

 From bluegrass to rock to jazz to gospel, there’s a show you’ll like at this summer’s Festival.